OneAndOnlyWisp/ArchMate/README.md

 # ArchMate
 ## Description
 This is my custom Arch repository.
 It contains a tool to be able to easily set up a working graphical environment in a few minutes.
-(Tested with real hardware, dropped virtual machine support.)
+(Tested on real hardware, dropped virtual machine support.)

 #### Features:
 - Install and remove kernels